 A score of 550 is usually enough to go to a “smaller” university while you’ll generally need somewhere between 650 and 700 if you’re hoping to get into Harvard!

 The test is designed so that half the candidates get over 500 and the other half get below 500 so that means there isn’t an objective good mark.
 Universities can decide what score they require and you're graded on a curve.
-It’s definitely not the typical exam you’d take in an English class, with a set in stone pass rate and incremental groups of scores.
+It’s definitely not the typical exam you’d take in English lessons, with a set in stone pass rate and incremental groups of scores.

 Who Designs The GMAT Test?